 - Full batch: Works in a 4–5 quart slow cooker.

-- Double batch: Fits in a 6-quart or larger slow cooker.
+- Double batch: Use a 6-quart or larger cooker.

-- Cooking time stays the same, but smaller recipes in larger cookers may finish faster - check early and monitor chicken temperature.
+- Cooking time stays the same, but smaller recipes in larger cookers may finish a little faster.

-- Salad topping: Spoon over crisp greens with salsa as dressing.
+- Salad topping: Add to fresh greens with a little salsa as dressing.

 Other chicken fajita recipes you may like: